Scalar Functions¶

 Arguments¶

-expression1: conditional expression.
-Can be a constant, column, or function, and any combination of arithmetic operators.
+expression1: Expression to test for null.
+Can be a constant, column, or function, and any combination of operators.

-expression2: return if expression1 is not NULL.
-Can be a constant, column, or function, and any combination of arithmetic operators.
+expression2: Expression to return if expr1 is not null.
+Can be a constant, column, or function, and any combination of operators.

-expression3: return if expression1 is NULL.
-Can be a constant, column, or function, and any combination of arithmetic operators.
+expression3: Expression to return if expr1 is null.
+Can be a constant, column, or function, and any combination of operators.

 String Functions¶